babylonchain/btc-staker/docs/interacting-with-daemon.md

 ```

 #### 2. Obtain BTC address from the BTC node that staker daemon is connected to:

+Find the BTC address that you want to stake from.

 ```bash
 $ stakercli daemon list-outputs